UPenn-CIT599/final-project-team40_stockalertapp/README.md

 <img src=StockAlertAppShot2.png>

-Each stock request will make an API call that has a 13 second window between calls built-in to ensure compliance with the third party's requirements.
+Each stock request will make an call from the free stock data api https://www.alphavantage.co/, which allows 5 calls per minute so it can be slow.
 Alternatively, the user can load a file named portfolioAutos.ser by clicking the menu button, denoted by the triple bar, and selecting Load Stock List.
 From the file chooser select the 'portfolioAutos.ser' file.

 <img src=StockAlertAppShot3.png>